sierisimo/publications/TDDWithURMAndKotlin/TDDWithURMAndKotlin_part1.md

 }
 ```

-Because we don't care about the details of the registry itself we create an implementation on the test:
+Since we don't care about the details of the registry itself, we can create an implementation on the test:

 ```kotlin
 internal class OperationsTest {